 The Safe Haven Library is located at Safe Haven Orphanage, Ban Tha Song Yang, Thailand.
-The library was built in 2009 by TYIN tegnestue Architects in partnership with NTNU (Norwegian University of Science and Technology) during a workshop to respond the needs of the orphanage.
-TYIN invited 15 norwegian architecture students from NTNU to participate in the design and building processes.
-The library was built by the student group and local labor.
-The construction budget for the project was spent entirely at local markets.
+The library was built in 2009 by TYIN tegnestue Architects in partnership with NTNU (Norwegian University of Science and Technology) during a workshop to respond the needs of the educational orphanage.
+In addition to providing a space for the children to do homework, the library also serves as a gathering space for the orphanage.

 TYIN tegnestue Architects designed the project specifically for the orphanage.
 The construction process is a result of a workshop developed by NTNU (Norwegian University of Science and Technology) in partnership with TYIN, in the year of 2009.
 The workshop was sponsored by Norsk Betongforening, Bygg Uten Grenser, Minera Norge, Spenncon and NTNU.

 Distributions to Date Status

 One unique building design